-Clause Proposed amendmen nt Discussion/motivation Number of children to be plac ed in foster care per household 185 (2) Section 185(2) Of concern is the manner in which 'cluster foster care' is articulated in the Bill.
-Originally designed provides for more as a model for ensuring social service agency support to 'clusters' of foster carers, all taking care than six children to of children in their own homes, the concept is now also being used to develop models of care that be placed in foster care in terms of a cluster foster care scheme. look worryingly like mini-residential care units.
-The idea is that an agency buys a house, 'employs' a number of foster parents who then receive six foster care grants each.
-Some of the models supervise workers, provide them with support, and work towards professionalizing them.
-The legal complexity of this situation is not clear in that the agency's involvement in a situation of this nature is not legislated.
-The foster parents are in effect staff, yet they will have no legal protection as staff While we support the concept of cluster foster care, we as they are not recognised in law as staff.
-There may be legal matters pertaining to worker rights in such models that will be raised by the labour unions as they scrutinize the Bill. recommend that the Bill create absolute clarity as to the difference between cluster foster care schemes and a child and youth care Besides the problems outline above in relation to the staff, a more important consideration here also relates to children's rights to family (especially in relation to permanency planning) and to protection from abuse and neglect.
-Surely in this type of operation we open children to many of the negative effects of unregulated residential care?
-A danger would be exposing children to serial (not multiple) care givers, as foster carers are free to decide to stop being foster parents, or worse still foster parents who continue being foster parents because they are economically trapped.
+Clause Proposed amendmen nt Discussion/motivation Number of children to be placed in foster ed in foster care per household 185 (2) Section 185(2) Of concern is the manner in which 'cluster foster care' is articulated in the Bill.
+Originally designed provides for more as a model for ensuring social service agency support to 'clusters' of foster carers, all taking care than six children to of children in their own homes, the concept is now also being used to develop models of care that be placed in foster look worryingly like mini-residential care units.
+The idea is that an agency buys a house, 'employs' care in terms of a a number of foster parents who then receive six foster care grants each.
+Some of the models cluster foster care supervise workers, provide them with support, and work towards professionalizing them.
+The legal scheme. complexity of this situation is not clear in that the agency's involvement in a situation of this nature is not legislated.
+The foster parents are in effect staff, yet they will have no legal protection as staff While we support the as they are not recognised in law as staff.
+There may be legal matters pertaining to worker rights concept of cluster in such models that will be raised by the labour unions as they scrutinize the Bill. foster care, we recommend that the Besides the problems outline above in relation to the staff, a more important consideration here Bill create absolute also relates to children's rights to family (especially in relation to permanency planning) and to clarity as to the protection from abuse and neglect.
+Surely in this type of operation we open children to many of difference between the negative effects of unregulated residential care?
+A danger would be exposing children to serial cluster foster care (not multiple) care givers, as foster carers are free to decide to stop being foster parents, or worse schemes and a child still foster parents who continue being foster parents because they are economically trapped. and youth care centre.